 Toronto 2-Week & 3-Week Intensives

-As a participant, you are likely to leave with plenty of answers, invigorating questions, refined skills and an enlivened personal practice that supports your professional goals and artistic process.
+The voice intensive invites you into a responsive and inclusive environment and rigorous, innovative performance research in which to develop your unique voice.
+As a participant, you are guaranteed to leave with plenty of answers, invigorating questions, refined skills and an energized personal practice that supports your professional goals and artistic process.

 Dates and Location